swimmingly/yodrew.github.io/_pages/paper.md

-### first incoming link {#first-incoming-link}
+### first incoming link

 2009/09

 Well, I got [my first incoming link](http://entitledtoanopinion.wordpress.com/2008/03/20/digestion-selected-for-docility/) today* from [entitled to an opinion](http://entitledtoanopinion.wordpress.com/), a droll, well-written blog on contemporary social and political issues.
-The author just wanted an ad-free copy of [Origins of Agriculture](#other-writings/origins-of-agriculture/) by Greg Wadley and Angus Martin and found one here.
+The author just wanted an ad-free copy of [Origins of Agriculture](/other-writings/origins-of-agriculture/) by Greg Wadley and Angus Martin and found one here.
 Random, but strangely exciting.

 \[*edit: in fact, this link occurred 1 1/2 years ago; I only just _noticed_ it now that I'm using wordpress.
 Before, I just had a static html website and zero awareness of things like incoming links.
 Now, with WordPress, I'm starting to learn to manage this site properly.
 Thanks, TGGP.\]

-### darkness made simple {#darkness-made-simple}
+### darkness made simple

 2009/09

 I have a friend that I want to tell about my work.
 But she speaks only some English, and I became concerned my multisyllabism in the conjecture would make it too difficult for her to understand.
 So I just wrote a simplified version of the [original conjecture](http://andrewdurham.com/basics).

-#### simple {#simple}
+#### simple

 1. We civilized people hurt in our spirits, minds, hearts, bodies, society, and world.
 2. This is because we are brain-damaged.
 This damage makes us crazy about the material world and blind to the also-real world of dreams.